guestdaniel/GuestOxenham2022/README.md

   - `sd`: Standard deviation of threshold from run
   - `subj`: Anonymized participant identifier
   - `experiment`: Sub-experiment threshold was collected in (either Experiment 1a or Experiment 1b)

 - `exp2.csv`
   - `F0`: F0 of run in Hz
   - `interval`: Interval size of run, either 1.5 times or 2.5 times the listener's average F0DL in Experiment 1
   - `threshold`: Threshold calculated from run, in 10*log10(%)
   - `sd`: Standard deviation of threshold from run
   - `subj`: Anonymized participant identifier.
 Same identifiers were used in Experiment 1 and Experiment 2, so some participants can be identified across experiments.

-These same data files are also offered as `.RData` files.
-The objects inside these files containing the data frames are `data_exp1` and `data_exp2`, respectively.
+Two additional files are included in the folder `data` that contain FDL and F0DL measurements extracted from various published figures in the literature.
+These files are called `FDL_data.csv` and `F0DL_data.csv` respectively and their contents are described below. `.RData` versions of these files are also included, and the variables inside these files that contain the data frames are called `data`.
+The papers from which these results were extracted are described in more detail in the manuscript.

+- `FDL_data.csv`
+  - `src`: The shortened name of the paper from which the data were extracted, in the form LastnameYear
+  - `f`: Frequency of the measurement in Hz
+  - `t` Threshold of the measurement in %

+- `F0DL_data.csv`
+  - `src`: The shortened name of the paper from which the data were extracted, in the form LastnameYear
+  - `f`: F0 of the measurement in Hz
+  - `t` Threshold of the measurement in %

 # Instructions